ente76/guillotine/README.md

 - `icon` (string): name of a system icon to show
 - `start` (string): command to execute when switching from off to on
 - `stop` (string): command to execute when switching from on to off
-- `check` (string): command to run when checking the toggle state
+- `check` (string): command to run when checking the toggle stat
+  - exit code `0`: the service is currently running, the switch is `on`
+  - other exit code: the service is stopped, the switch is `off`
 - `interval` (number): time between 2 checks in miliseconds
   - defaults to 500
   - depends on `checks`
-  - the interval is the length of the pause between 2 checks, i.e. if the command assigned to `check` takes 200 ms to execute and `interval` is set to 500, the command is started every 700 ms.
+  - the interval is the length of the pause between 2 checks, i.e. if the command assigned to `check` takes 1s to execute and `interval` is set to 2, the command is started every 3s.

-A switch is strictly running a single instance.
-You won't be able to access the menu item while the `start` or the `stop` command are executed.
-To be more precise: a `start` and a `stop` command will disable the menu.
-The next `check` command may enable the menu on success.

 #### 3. submenu